Mercedes-Benz Parking Guidance Currently Unavailable

 Faulty Module

-The parking sensor module itself can be faulty, even though these do not fail very often.
+The parking sensor module can be faulty, even though these do not fail often.
 Suppose you can not communicate with the parking module.
 In that case, the problem can be due to another module being faulty or suffering water damage, interfering with other modules’ communication.

 We hope you find the Mercedes-Benz Parking Guidance Currently Unavailable guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.